swiftlang/swift-evolution/proposals/0253-callable.md

 }
 ```

-This approach represents call-syntax delegate methods as `func` declarations with a special name instead of creating a new `call` method kind.
-However, such `func` declarations do not convey "call-syntax delegate method" as clearly as the `call` keyword.
+This approach represents call-syntax delegate methods as `func` declarations
+with a special name instead of creating a new `call` method kind.
+However, such
+`func` declarations do not convey "call-syntax delegate method" as clearly as
+method declarations named `call`.

 #### Use a type attribute to mark types with call-syntax delegate methods